loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/13-time-summary_en.md

 $$\boxed{\sigma_t^\omega(A) = \Delta_\omega^{it} A \Delta_\omega^{-it}}$$

 **Thermal Time Hypothesis** (Connes-Rovelli):
-The parameter $t$ of modular flow is physical time!
+The parameter $t$ of modular flow is hypothesized to be physical time!

 **KMS Condition**: